SmithRory/CSC468-group3/documentation/README.md

 - `docker-compose up -d` to get the container running in the background
 - `docker exec -it mongodb bash` to run the shell inside the running mongodb container
 - `mongo -u pygang_worker -p pygang_worker --authenticationDatabase pygangdb` to connect to the mongo instance
+- `use pygangdb` to use the correct database
 - Mongo shell commands can now be used with the same privilege as the worker container
+  - `db.accounts.find()` will print out all user accounts

 ### To wipe the database and all users:
 - `docker-compose ps` to see all running containers